-If your primary goal is making money, Lyft’s $3,000 new driver bonus is the best benefit—hands down.
+If your primary goal is seeking added benefits through discounts and help with tuition coverage Uber is your winner.
 However, if you’re serious about taking online university courses, Uber’s ASU tuition coverage can far outweigh any money that you make by driving cars.

 Uber vs. Lyft: And the Winner Is…

 Uber is the winner by a nose or a bumper.
 When you’re ready to drive, I suggest trying out both apps so you can take the highest-paying rides that come your way.

 Pay attention to local pricing trends to maximize your earnings.
 Once you have a better feel for each platform, you may choose just one to drive for, or you may prefer maximizing your income by working for both.